Zaphod's Guide to Safely Consuming PGGB Plus

 Filter Type: Two ways to import and apply EQ

 Applying EQ is a simple mathematical operation.
 However, the quality of your filters affects the quality of the resulting remastered track.
 Ideally, applying equalization should impart tonal changes only, with no degradation in other qualities like dynamics, transparency, depth, and resolution.
-For the best results, we recommend using linear phase.

-Import Parametric EQ Filters (REW, Equalizer APO): PGGB now allows you to import parametric EQ filters.
+Import Parametric EQ Filters (REW, Equalizer APO): PGGB v7 allows you to import parametric EQ directly.
 You can create parametric EQ filters in REW and export them as unformatted text, or you can create the parametric EQ filters in Equalizer APO or you can use autoeq.app and export the filters for Equalizer APO Parametric EQ.
 You can also choose a simple space delimited format such as below, first line #pggb, followed by Fc, Gain, Q values (peak filters only, use space not commas).

 Once you have the exported .txt files, you can import them in PGGB EQ.
 If you wish to apply the same EQ for both the left and right channel, or want to import the left channel EQ, use ‘Choose Left or Single Filter (.txt)’ button to browse to the file.
 The Import button will now be enabled.
 If you wish to use a different EQ for the right channel, then use ‘Choose Right Filter (.txt)’ to browse to the right channel filter.
 You can then proceed to import the filters by pressing ‘Import Filters (s)’ button.
 The import of the parametric EQ filters will happen quickly (a few seconds).
 The supported filter types are listed below.